batcsg1/batcsg1/README.md

 </div>

 <h3>Intro:</h3>
-<p>I'm a 2nd year IT student who is passionate about networks, application development, cyber security, the cloud, programming and in general, how computers work.
-I am eager when it comes to building home lab projects not only as a hobby, but also a way to expand my IT experitise.
+<p>Kia Ora, I'm a 2nd year IT student @ <a href="https://www.op.ac.nz">Otago Polytechnic</a> who is passionate about networks, application development, cyber security, the cloud, programming and in general, how computers work.
+I am eager when it comes to building home lab projects not only as a hobby, but also a way to expand my IT expertise.
 Alongside studying IT, I am also working as a technical junior.</p>

 <h3>Specializations:</h3>
 <ul style="list-style: none;">